 I work at the intersection of robot planning, learning and perception.
 I am interested in designing practically efficient algorithms that make robots solve tasks in the real-world in a way that allows to argue about properties and the conditions under which the methods work.
-Some of the problems that my group is currently looking into include:
+Some of the problems that my group is currently working on include:

-- developing perception and planning tools for manipulation with applications in domains, such as logistics, manufacturing and service robotics;
+- integrated perception and planning tools for manipulation with applications in domains, such as logistics, manufacturing and service robotics;

-- studying model-based learning and robust planning for compliant, under-actuated and soft robots, which relate both to manipulation (e.g., soft adaptive hands) and locomotion (e.g, tensegrity robots for space exploration);
+- learning to plan and control for systems with significant dynamics, including for compliant, under-actuated and soft robots, which relate both to manipulation (e.g., soft adaptive hands) and locomotion (e.g, tensegrity robots for space exploration);

-- dealing with the combinatorial challenges of coordinating multiple robotic arms and dealing with multiple objects in cluttered scenes;
+- dealing with combinatorial challenges in manipulation that arise from coordinating multiple robotic arms or dealing with multiple objects in cluttered scenes.

 Kostas Bekris is an Associate Professor of Computer Science at Rutgers University in New Jersey and an Amazon Scholar with the Amazon Robotics AI team since 2019.
 He is working in algorithmic robotics, where his group is developing algorithms for robot planning, learning and perception especially in the context of robot manipulation problems.
 Applications include logistics and manufacturing with a focus on taking advantage of novel soft, adaptive mechanisms.
 His research has been supported by NSF, DHS, DOD and NASA, including a NASA Early Career Faculty award.